E0217-ESDCS/ESDCS_EDA_TOOLS/README.md

 ## Installation Options on Windows

+**Feel free to choose any one** of the options given above which is suitable to you.

 ### 1️⃣ Option 1: If you are already using Ubuntu on Windows (whether on VirtualBox or WSL) for other courses